Dev-Myles/Dev-Myles/README.md

 # Welcome :wave:

-:dart: My name is Myles and I am a web developer from Iowa.
-I am currently searching and interviewing for a web developer position.
-My main goal is to become a senior developer with a wide skill set fit to handle any situation.
+:dart: My name is Myles and I am a programmer from Iowa.
+Currently pursuing a career in DevOps & Networking.

 ## :scroll: Projects